ephread/gimmicode/README.md

 For a complete description of all the options available, you can type `gimmicode of -h`:

     -h, --help                       Show this message
-    -a, --all                        Display all codes
-    -w, --windows                    Display Windows alt codes
+    -a, --all                        Display all codes (similar to -wu) -w, --windows                    Display Windows alt codes
     -u, --utf8                       Display UTF-8 codes
     -d, --data DATAFILE              Check Unicode from the given file